anchpop/wise_mans_haskell/book.md

     Seems that way!

 3) Does it have an identity?
-For addition that means "is there a value you can add to any number, and leave that number unchanged".
+For addition, that means "is there a value you can add to any number, and leave that number unchanged".
 There is, `0`.

     ```haskell
     Prelude> 16 + 0